RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 Many people on Twitter state definitively that “LLMs can’t verify”.
 The word they are missing is “yet”.
 Self-reward has strong potential for results as we continue to scale.

-To see this, you can do a simple example.
+To see this, you can do a simple experiment with open models.

 Take a LLaMA-1 70B model and sample GSM8k train trajectories to train an [outcome reward model (ORM)](https://arxiv.org/pdf/2211.14275).
 The LLaMA-1 70B model will be our policy.
 Then train an ORM on these trajectories with different base models: LLaMA-1, LLaMA-2, LLaMA-3.
 Then evaluate by sampling from the policy for GSM8k and re-rank with the three ORM models at various levels of pass@k.